 1. Fuel inlet needle

 A common point of failure in diaphragm type carburetors is the wearing away of the tip of the fuel inlet needle.
+The wear is microscopic and not visible to the naked eye.
 When this happens, the pop-off and rest pressures will be lower causing the engine to run richer (and rougher).
 Engine idle is also badly affected because of fuel leakage into the carburetor.
 Leakage of the inlet needle can be noticed when attempting to adjust the carburetor's low speed system: the low speed needle can be completely screwed in (closed) with little or no effect.

 If you have a pop-off gauge, you can check for this problem in less than a minute without disassembling the carburetor.

 The inlet needle will eventually wear out/fail no matter what kind of fuel is used.
-The needle goes up and down 150 times per second.
+The needle goes up and down up to 150 times per second.

-Most pilots should rebuild their carburetors every year, at the least.
-Pilots who fly extensively will notice problems with engine performance after about 50 hours.
+Most pilots should rebuild their carburetors every year, at the least or after (25) hours of use, whichever is sooner.
+Pilots who fly extensively will notice problems with engine performance after about (50) hours.
+If ethanol fuels are used it will be much sooner.
 Routine carburetor maintenance and spark plug replacement are quick and easy fixes to the most common types of engine performance issues.

 Just as common or more so is the hardening and deterioration of the diaphragms inside the carburetor.
 Because of the presence of ethanol in gasoline, this problem has become acute in recent years.
 When the fuel metering and/or fuel pump diaphragm become stiff, the engine will tend to run lean because the fuel pump cannot keep up with the demand for fuel.
 The valves in the pump will also fail to close properly further decreasing the pump's capacity.
 Sometimes, the fuel pump diaphragm will become so stiff that the engine will not run at all.
 Pilots who never purge their fuel systems before storage will have many more problems with the carburetor, especially if they use gasoline that contains ethanol.